-For impairment of financial assets, an allowance is recognised for expected credit losses.
+For impairment of financial assets, loss allowance for expected credit losses are recognised.

-At each reporting date, Epson assesses if there has been a significant increase in credit risk since initial recognition of the financial asset.
+At each reporting date, Epson assesses whether the credit risk on a financial instrument has increased significantly since initial recognition.

-If credit risk of the financial asset has not increased significantly since initial recognition, the allowance for the financial asset is measured at an amount equal to 12-month expected credit losses.
-Meanwhile, if credit risk of the financial asset has increased significantly since initial recognition, the allowance for the financial asset is measured at an amount equal to lifetime expected credit losses.

-However, allowance for trade receivables, contract assets and lease receivables are measured at an amount equal to lifetime expected credit losses.
+If the credit risk on a financial instrument has not increased significantly since initial recognition, the loss allowance for that financial instrument is measured at an amount equal to 12-month expected credit losses.
+Meanwhile, if the credit risk on a financial instrument has increased significantly since initial recognition, the loss allowance for that financial asset is measured at an amount equal to lifetime expected credit losses.
+However, the loss allowance for trade receivables, contract assets and lease receivables are measured at an amount equal to lifetime expected credit losses.